 This course explores the use of typography and symbols for design information to complex problems graphic communication.
 Students develop and evolve organizational, conceptual, design, creative and expressive skills, preparing and designing signage systems, information, navigation and mapping portfolio in print and digital form.
-The principles and history of design information as well as economic, technical, environmental and practical factors that influence design decisions in the design information are investigated.
+The principles and history of design information as as economic, technical, well environmental and practical factors that influence design decisions in design information are investigated.
 Reference is made in modern analysis and applications, as well as alternative design information such as: digital interactive applications, threedimensional visual information design, digital signage and digital charts.
 At the same time, students come into contact with real design assignments, and integrate their work in the community.

-Prerequisite: MGA 203: Visual Communication and MGA 204: Applications of Typographical Design II subject explores This the contemporary digital applications of motion graphics through the combination of sound, image and typography.
-During this course, the students are asked to use their conceptual knowledge, creativity as well as their organizational and design abilities in order to come up with creative solutions using this dynamic form of communication.
+Prerequisite: MGA 203: Visual Communication and MGA 204: Applications of Typographical Design II conceptual knowledge, creativity as well as their organizational and design abilities in order to come up with creative solutions using this dynamic form of communication.
 This course focuses on educating and demonstrating the unique methodologies that are required by the subject of motion graphics.
-Some of the applications that this course deals with are: moving image, title sequence, branding themes, broadcast advertising, motion graphic identities and motion graphics for the web.
+Some of the applications that this course deals with are: moving image, title sequence, branding themes, broadcast advertising, graphic identities and motion motion graphics for the web.
 Finally, the students will develop a dynamic visual mechanism which is explores the motion and the mood in conjunction with creative and innovative ways of using sound, image and typography.